 - PEN will only accept submissions from publishers or literary agents.

 - Please download the Declaration of Eligibility.
 Complete all fields and have a company executive sign in order to confirm the book’s eligibility.
-If eligible, please upload this document along with the rest of your application online.
+Upload this document along with the rest of your application online here.

 - Each submission is $85*.
 If you would like to pay by check, please click on CHECK at checkout.
 Checks should be made out to PEN America.
-Please also submit a verified email address on the submission form; your order cannot be processed without an email address, as this info will be used to later contact you regarding the shipments of your submission.
-Please note that submission fees are not refundable.
+Please note that submission fees are nonrefundable.

-- Mail one copy of the candidate’s book to the address below between June 1 and August 15, 2019.
-Please note that we do accept galleys and bound manuscripts:
+- Mail one copy of the candidate’s book, galley, or bound manuscript to the address below between June 1 and August 15, 2019.

 PEN Open Book Award